 Use your compost anywhere in the garden that would benefit from an extra burst of nutrients, such as on plants that require plant feed or in vegetable beds ahead of planting another year's harvest - the soil has most likely been stripped of most of its nutrients by last years plants so it will welcome a little extra help!

 I don’t have space to compost my kitchen scraps!
 Do I have any other options?

 Yes!
-The most obvious option if you don’t have space to compost is to find a friend who does who has enough capacity to take on your kitchen scraps too.
+If you don’t have space to compost, the most obvious option is to find a friend who does and has enough capacity to take on your kitchen scraps, too.
 Be sure to check with them if there is anything they prefer not to compost.

-If you live in Australia, check different waste disposal options on your local authority website.
-Some areas such as Canberra are piloting collecting food scraps in garden waste bins for composting, and if you live or around Sydney, ShareWaste has created an interactive map to help you connect with composters who would be happy to take your scraps.
+If you live in Australia, check different waste disposal options on your local authority's website.
+Some areas, such as Canberra, are piloting the collection of food scraps in garden waste bins for composting.
+If you live or around Sydney, ShareWaste has created an interactive map to help you connect with composters who would be happy to take your scraps.